Setting Up an Independent School or Alternative Provision ( AP) : Complete Guide

 3. When MUST you register with the DfE?

-You must register as a school if you provide full‑time education to pupils meeting any of the three thresholds listed above.
+You must register if you provide full-time education meeting any of the legal thresholds described above.

-Operating an unregistered school may result in prosecution, fines or imprisonment.
+Operating an unregistered school may result in enforcement action, prosecution or other sanctions.

 4. How do you set up a registered independent AP school?